 The 13 Principles of Faith – basic beliefs about G-d, (based on the Rambam’s introduction to the 11th chapter of Sanhedrin, the concepts of revelation & prophesy, (based on Rabbi Moshe Chaim Luzzato’s epic work Derech Hashem or the Ways of G-d) Divine reward and punishment, the concept of the Messiah, the concept of techiat ha’metim (resurrection of the dead, and Jewish suffering and the Holocaust.

 The 7 Noachide Laws (brief overview)

 Respect for G-d:

-o Appropriate behavior in G-d’s presence, esp. how to behave in shul.
+Appropriate behaviour in G-d’s presence, esp. how to behave in shule.

 Holiness based on Rabbi Luzzato’s work Path of the Just

 An understanding of the words Torah, Yisrael, and Mitzvah, including that

 there are multiple meanings for each.

 Pekuach Nefesh (endangering of life) and exceptions to this principle (idolatry, murder, sexual wrong-doing).

 Different categories of Jews – kohen, levi, yisrael.
 Marriage restrictions on kohanim.